-I am a PhD student at Carnegie Mellon University and the Heinz College School of Information Systems and Management in Pittsburgh, PA, USA.
+I am now an assistant professor at University of California - San Diego's Rady School of Management, within the Innovation, Technology, and Operations group.
+I completed my Ph.D. at Carnegie Mellon University at the Heinz College School of Information Systems and Management in Pittsburgh, PA, USA.
 My research agenda is on the societal impact of information technology.
 This is represented by two particular projects: one on developing new methods for auditing algorithms for fairness and bias in AI, and another on ridesharing's (Uber, Lyft) impact on increasing not only local consumption, but also spatial diversity in consumption.

 This research is highlighted by three ongoing projects described below.
 My research methods range from machine learning methodology to economic theory to applied microeconomics.
 I incorporate this range of methods since they are useful to answer a range of related questions.
 Each project is motivated to provide insights into how changes in information technology may be affecting societal and secondary outcomes:

 - "Identifying Significant Predictive Bias in Classifiers" (the work is currently ongoing and joint with Daniel Neill)

 - The above arXiv link is a 5-page introduction to the project, presented, with a travel award, at the NIPS 2016 Workshop on Interpretable Machine Learning in Complex Systems, and later, the KDD 2017 Workshop on Fairness, Accountability, and Transparency in ML (FAT-ML).